-A purchaser of consumer receivables requires a licence under the CCA 1974, as amended by the CCA 2006.
-A purchaser of residential mortgage loans who assumes a servicing and collection role with respect to such mortgage loans will require authorisation from the Financial Services Authority (the "FSA").
-The purchaser may also be obliged to register under the Data Protection Act 1998 (the "DPA").
+A purchaser of consumer receivables requires a licence under the CCA.
+A purchaser of residential mortgage loans who assumes a servicing and collection role with respect to such mortgage loans will require authorisation from the FSA (and, following the transfer of responsibility to the FCA, from the FCA).
+The purchaser may also be obliged to register under the Data Protection Act 1998 ("DPA").
 It makes no difference whether or not the purchaser does business with other sellers in England and Wales.